Lithax/Fsav/README.md

 **--save <filepath/dir> <tag>** saves the given filepath or directory in the database file, a custom tag can be given but isnt necessary.

-**--find <tag>** searches the database for the given tag, once found it will return the filepath/dir.
+**--find <tag/extension>** searches the database for the given tag, once found it will return the filepath/dir or it you can say !extension to return multiple entries with the same extension.

 **--remove <tag>** removes the given tag and its corosponding filepath/dir from the database.